^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-With a persistent neurologic deficit, the patient needs rehabilitation.
-In the US there are support groups after traumatic brain injury that can help families of such patients.
+In cases of persistent neurological deficit, patient rehabilitation is necessary.
+In the United States, there are support groups after traumatic brain injury that can help families of such patients.

-The fact of presence and duration of coma serve as powerful prognostic factors for the need for rehabilitation.
-Patients who have been in coma for more than 24 hours have expressed persistent neurological consequences in 50% of cases, and 2-6% remain in the vegetative state for 6 months or more.
-Patients who survived primary hospitalization often require a long period of rehabilitation, especially in the cognitive and emotional spheres of activity.
+The presence and duration of coma are powerful predictors of the need for rehabilitation.
+Patients who remain in a coma for more than 24 hours have significant persistent neurological sequelae in 50% of cases, and 2–6% remain in a vegetative state for 6 months or more.
+Patients who survive initial hospitalization often require a long period of rehabilitation, especially in the cognitive and emotional areas of functioning.

-Rehabilitation is most fully realized through the so-called command principle, i.e. In a group.
+Rehabilitation is most fully implemented through the so-called team principle, i.e. in a group.
 Recovery includes mechanotherapy, occupational therapy, speech training, cognitive process training, which allows for further social and emotional adaptation of the patient.